Creativity Found: Finding Creativity Later in Life

 Claire Waite Brown:

-Perfect, thank you so much for talking with me today, Ruth, I've had a really lovely time.
+Perfect.
+Thank you.
+Thank you so much for talking with me today, Ruth.
+I've had a really lovely time.

 Thanks for having me.